-I finished my Engineering from Pune in mid 1990s and terrorism in Kashmir was at its peak then.
-All my classmates went back home to spend good time applying for jobs and planning a career.
+I finished my Engineering in Pune in the mid-1990s and terrorism in Kashmir was at its peak then.
+All my classmates went back home to spend a good time applying for jobs and planning a career.
 That option was closed to me.
 My family was back in Srinagar braving the odd circumstances there.
-I was worrying for their survival and at the same time finding out ways for me to stay back in Pune.
-I had no place at stay until I found that YWCA of Pune was willing to give me accommodation if I could show them that I was either employed or pursuing education.
+I was worried about their survival and at the same time finding out ways for me to stay back in Pune.
+I had no place to stay until I found that the YWCA of Pune was willing to give me accommodation if I could show them that I was either employed or pursuing education.
 That’s what prompted me to take up MBA in Pune and I bought more time for myself.

-Like they say, no genuine effort goes in vain…at the end of my course I got placed in a very good company in Mumbai.
+As they say, no genuine effort goes in vain…at the end of my course, I got placed in a very good company in Mumbai.
 Thereafter, there was no looking back.

-The profession you are in, gives you an opportunity to interact with people from various cultural backgrounds, what has been your experiences as an person working in the field of Human Resources ?
+The profession you are in, gives you an opportunity to interact with people from various cultural backgrounds, what have been your experiences as a person working in the field of Human Resources?

-Your education has been quite an interesting in itself.
-What all did you do and who do you give the credit to for your progress?
+Your education has been quite interesting in itself.
+What all did you do and to who do you give the credit for your progress?

 What has been your inspiration when it comes to your professional life?